by Tamer Seckin, MD Endometriosis Excision Surgeon / Seckin Endometriosis Center (SEC)

 What is angiogenesis and how is it helpful in identifying early endometriosis?

 One key identification point that indicates the development of early endometriosis is angiogenesis.
-Vascular change and formation of new, or enlarging capillary beds is always part of the inflammatory process.
-Usually, these changes form upward from deeper layers up to the surface of the peritoneum as new blood vessels form.
+Vascular changes and the formation of new, or enlarging capillary beds are always part of the inflammatory process.
+Usually, these changes migrate upward from deeper layers up to the surface of the peritoneum as new blood vessels form.
 This process of new blood vessel formation is called angiogenesis.
-Different formations of angiogenesis, including elevation, spiral formation and budding (also called sprouting) may be identified easily with Aqua Blue™ inspection technique.
-Increased vascularity along with new nerve formation might explain the unparalleled pain in cases of early to late endometriosis.
+The Aqua Blue™ inspection technique can easily identify different formations of angiogenesis.
+This includes elevations, spiral formation, and budding (also called sprouting).
+Increased vascularity along the new nerve formation might explain the unparalleled pain patients experience in case of early to late endometriosis.

 Peritoneal endometriosis and its relationship with the immune system

 Nearly all peritoneal endometriosis lesions excised have inflammation.
 This means that the body is resisting and fighting off the foreign glands and stroma of the anatomical dislocation of the endometrium.
 Thus, the immune system is attempting to reject these endometrial lesions.
 In fact, the most common sign and finding of excised lesions is this inflammation, which a pathologist will describe upon a biopsy report.
 It is not uncommon to see histiocytes, iron deposits, and infiltration of chronic inflammatory cells within the endometriosis lesions found in the peritoneum.
 These lesions can also have fibroblastic regeneration abilities.
 In addition, these lesions can often stain positive for stroma and estrogen receptors.